Mint-System/Odoo-Apps-Vertical-SaaS/license_sale/tests/TEST_INSTRUCTIONS.rst

 Increase license:
 - Open confirmed sale order "S00021"
 - Set quantity to 2
+- Click the sale line menu
+- Click "Create Licenses"
 - Check if there are 2 licenses

 New so line:
-- Open confirmed sale order "S00021"
 - Add new line with product "Software License"
+- Click the sale line menu
+- Click "Create Licenses"
 - Check if there are 3 licenses

 Edit the licenses:
-- Open sale order "S00021"
 - Click on licenses link
 - Change name of the first license

 Duplicate order:
-- Open confirmed sale order "S00021"
+- Show confirmed sale order "S00021"
 - Duplicate the order
 - Confirm the new order
 - Check if an error is thrown because due to missing customer ref